mohole/next-workshop/README.md

 ## Where to go from here

-Feel free to enhance and add features to this project since it's just a sample to give you a glimpse on the basics functionalities of Nuxt and Vue:
+You can enhance the application in many ways:

-- design a better UI
+- design a complete different UI
-- integrate other APIs from the service
+- add separated lists/folders of tasks
+- add task creation date
+- add task deadline date
+- handle API errors
+- add tags or color label to tasks
+- search/sort tasks
+- use a different persistance solution (_Neon, MongoDB Atlas, Supabase, Appwrite, etc.._)
-- add filters for easily find content
+- add authentication(_Supabase, Appwrite, Firebase_)
-- enhance the pagination component

-or ultimately...
+or more in general:

-- re-use the code of this project with a **completely different data source** ([https://github.com/public-api-lists/public-api-lists](https://github.com/public-api-lists/public-api-lists))
+- use a pre-built UI library (_DaisyUI, Ant, etc..._)
+- use a different styling solution (_CSS Modules, Tailwind, etc.._)
+- adapt the concept and patterns to a different use case (_blog, catalog, contacts management, etc..._)

 ## License